ECCC-ASTD-MRD/MIDAS-src/README.md

 to be finished.
 This is **very** **very** important since if you push the tag immediatly the process will be not.

+Do not ask to avoid running the CI by including some string like `[skip CI]` because then, when the tag will be pushed, the CI pipeline will be triggered.

 ### Create the tag

-When the CI pipeline for the CHANGELOG commit is done, you can create the tag by prepending `v_` in front of the version name.
+When the CI pipeline for the CHANGELOG commit is done, you can create an annotated tag by prepending `v_` in front of the version name.
 You can use this command to create the tag:
 ```bash
 git tag -a v_${VERSION} -F - <<EOF
 This version is available in the SSM domain: